cheeesus/HASS-Project/README.md

 This automation specifies that when the Light intensity is low and there is motion detected in the area. the LED light is turned on by sending a payload 'on' to the `homeassistant/led/set` topic

 ### Notes
-* The code is written for educational purposes and may not be suitable for production environments.
+* The code is written for educational purposes only.
 * Please refer to the documentation of the specific libraries used in this repository for more information.
-Please feel free to contribute to this project by submitting pull requests or opening issues.